The New York Times reports:

 [Gates] said he was ordering a review of the military policy that bars photographers from taking pictures of the return of the coffins, most of which are coming from Iraq and Afghanistan and go through Dover Air Force Base in Delaware.
 He also set a ‘short deadline’ for a decision.

-Gates’s review, apparently, is a “separate undertaking” from the review being conducted by President Obama’s “top foreign policy aides,” a review the president referenced at Monday night’s press conference in response to a question from CNN’s Ed Henry as to whether the Obama administration will “overturn that policy, so the American people can see the full human cost of war.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Gates’s review, apparently, is a “separate undertaking” from the review being conducted by President Obama’s “top foreign policy aides,” a review the president referenced at Monday night’s press conference in response to a question from CNN’s Ed Henry as to whether the Obama administration will “overturn that policy, so the American people can see the full human cost of war.”Liz Cox Barrett is a writer at CJR.